epfl-ada/ada-2024-project-adanonymous/README.md

 # Research Questions:
 A list of research questions you would like to address during the project.
+Questions:
+•	What is the impact on racism of 9/11?
+Do we observe an increase in African ethnicity on actor representation?
+What ‘s their role, how are they describe?
+On a similar aspect, 9/11 attacks were claimed by Al-Qaeda, a group of extreme radicalized Muslims terrorist.
+Did it have an impact on the Muslim representation in movies?
+•	Cinema is often considered as a mirror of society.
+Therefore, was there an impact of 9/11 on cinema production, most importantly do we observe a shift in genre compared to the previous decade?
+•	Do movies talking about war were more attractive before or after 9/11, did it have an impact?
+Does the representation of war increase?
+•	We assume the impact of 9/11 was greater in the United States compared to the rest of the world.
+But can we find other places where it had a great impact too on cinema?
+Those these places are known to have close relation with United States, or were they victim of similar attacks at the same time?
+•	Did this breakthrough event slow the cinema industry or on the contrary did we observe an increase?

 # Additional datasets (if any):
 List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.